 Links to the Shared Conversations documents and the Pilling Report are on http://www.sharedconversations.org and https://www.churchofengland.org/media/1891063/pilling_report_gs_1929_web.pdf

 Health warning – the Pilling Report is a long one…

-The Shared Conversations operate under the St Michael’s House Protocols so I can only talk in very general terms about the experience, and focus on my own reactions.
-However, the Protocols also ask us to share what happened, and it’s in that spirit that I offer my thoughts before and after the event, and around the issues of human sexuality which we’re exploring.
-I suspect this will include making connections between the way my church reacts to sexuality, and my Day Job as a Professor of Classical Studies.
+The Shared Conversations operated under the St Michael’s House Protocols so I can only talk in very general terms about the experience, and focus on my own reactions.
+However, the Protocols also asked us to share what had happened, and it’s in that spirit that I have offered my thoughts before and after the event, and around the issues of human sexuality which we’re exploring.
+This includes making connections between the way my church reacts to sexuality, and what was then my Day Job as a Professor of Classical Studies.
 It would be odd if it didn’t!